-Unsuccessful applicants will be notified at the same time by the Secretary of the Board by registered mail and electronically by a letter explaining the deficiencies in their credentials.
+Unsuccessful applicants will be notified at the same time by the Secretary of the Board electronically by email explaining the deficiencies in their credentials within 10 working days after the credentials submission deadline.
 A subsequent reapplication must include resubmission of all credentials electronically including a written outline of the applicant's self-evaluation of his/her remedy to correct the deficiencies.
 The application materials must be presented in the manner previously described with the addition of the applicant's self-evaluation report.
 In case of minor or technical deficiencies only in the credentials, the Credentials Committee may invite a resubmission of the credentials at least one month before the scheduled examination, subject to the payment of another evaluation fee.